ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 ## In progress

-* Expansion: Migrate QB3 users and QB3 compute nodes (7,000 physical cores) over to Wynton HPC (approximately 1,500 out of 7,000 cores still to be migrated - September 2019)
+* Expansion: Migrate QB3 users and QB3 compute nodes (7,000 physical cores) over to {{ site.cluster.name }} (approximately 1,500 out of 7,000 cores still to be migrated - September 2019)

 ## Near future